PADI Boat Diver Specialty

 - No refunds will be given to cancellations within 14 days of start of course.

-- Upon booking the course we will contact you via email for you details, please respond in a timely manner to ensure you receive your learning materials
+- Upon booking the course we will contact you via email/phone for you details, please respond in a timely manner to ensure you receive your online learning